HmBen/AGENDA/readme.txt

 //--------- NOT MADE YET --------------

-  V13_impedance - 4kHz impedance check on 16 channels built on MZ with impedance calcs in ISR and no recording, gain = 24 V13_impedance_loop - 4kHz impedance check on 16 channels built on MZ with impedance calcs in loop and no recording, gain = 24
-  V13_impedance_and_rec - 4kHz impedance check on 16 channels with impedance calcs in loop and recording V13_impedance_on_demand - 4kHz impedance check on 16 channels with imp calcs in loop and recording controlled by serial command line
+  V13_impedance - 4kHz impedance check on 16 channels built on MZ with impedance calcs in ISR and recording, gain = 24 V13_impedance_loop - 4kHz impedance check on 16 channels built on MZ with impedance calcs in loop and recording, gain = 24 V13_impedance_and_rec - 4kHz impedance check on 16 channels with impedance calcs in loop and recording V13_impedance_on_demand - 4kHz impedance check on 16 channels with imp calcs in loop and recording controlled by serial command line
   V13_final - fully compatible with app: impedance, recording, file transfer on demand